hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 --binSize 20
 ```

+_Note: This command can take up to 10 minutes to complete._

+> #### When should I be normalizing my bigWig files?
+> Normalizing is recommended if you want to compare different samples to each other, and those samples vary in terms of sequencing depth.
+We have not normalized in this workshop because we are following the methods described in [Baizabal, 2018](https://doi.org/10.1016/j.neuron.2018.04.033).

 ### `bamCompare`

-Alternatively, we could use `bamCompare` to **create a bigWig file in which we normalize the ChIP against the input**.
+Alternatively, we could use `bamCompare` to **create a bigWig file in which we compare the ChIP against the input**.
 The command is quite similar to `bamCoverage`, except that it require two files as input (`b1` and `b2`).
-[Here](https://deeptools.readthedocs.io/en/develop/content/help_faq.html#when-should-i-use-bamcoverage-or-bamcompare) are details about the difference between `bamCompare` and `bamCoverage`.
+Below, we show you an example of how you would run `bamCompare`.
+We use the default method used to compare the two samples, which is the log2 ratio.
+Any of the parameters described above can also be used.

 ```bash
 ## DO NOT RUN